HR analytics: what your HRMS can do for you

 - More focused hiring: currently, recruitment and hiring is one of the most data-rich areas of the HR function and so you should expect to see the biggest impact of HR analytics in this area; from prediction of which candidates have a higher risk of leaving or underperforming, to identification of the most effective recruitment channels, to streamlining your next batch of high-performing future leaders.

-- More strategic and business-focused HR: the HR function’s role as a key contributor of strategic insight and having impact on the organization’s bottom line should be enhanced and enabled by the use of HR analytics; linking people data and business data and showing clear interrelationships.
+- More strategic and business-focused HR: HR’s role as a key contributor of strategic insight and its impact on the organization’s bottom line should be enhanced by the use of HR analytics.
+This is due to analytics' strengths in linking linking people data with business data to show clear interrelationships.

 Featured white papers